 The Board will have at all times an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
 Members of the Audit Committee will be independent Directors to the extent required by the rules of NASDAQ Stock Market and by other applicable laws and regulations.
-Members of the Compensation Committee will be independent Directors to the extent required by Section 162(m) of the Internal Revenue Code (and the related rules of the Internal Revenue Service), Rule 16b-3 of the Securities and Exchange Commission, and by other applicable laws and regulations.
+Members of the Compensation Committee will be independent Directors to the extent required by Rule 16b-3 of the Securities and Exchange Commission, and by other applicable laws and regulations.
 The Board may have additional standing and temporary committees as appropriate.
 In general, committee members will be appointed by the Board with consideration of the desires of individual Directors.
 It is the sense of the Board that consideration should be given to rotating committee members periodically, but the Board does not feel that rotation should be mandated as a policy.